Tuplanolla/uncover/README.md

 * Google Chrome 1,
 * Microsoft Internet Explorer 9,
 * Mozilla Firefox 3 and
-* Opera Software Opera 11.
+* Opera Software Opera 11

+in addition to the newest versions of

+* Epiphany,
+* Iceape,
+* Konqueror,
+* Luakit,
+* Midori,
+* Rekonq and
+* SeaMonkey.

 [1]: #
 [2]: #